fattyageboy/berthcare/design-documentation/design-system/style-guide.md

 **Semibold (600)** — Emphasis, buttons, headings
 **Bold (700)** — Rare.
 Only for critical alerts.

-**Never use light weights.** Nurses work in all lighting conditions.
+**Never use light weights.** caregivers work in all lighting conditions.
 Thin fonts disappear.

 ### Line Length